kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 expected alpha limitation, not a correctness bug, and is addressed later under [Future Enhancements: Priority-based Lock Preemption](#priority-based-lock-preemption).

+Alpha also restricts CEL return values to `string`.
+List-valued return types (a claim accepting any of several values for one key) are a recognized future extension but are out of scope for alpha — all motivating use cases (subnet IDs, PKeys, bitstream identifiers, NUMA tags) are single-valued.

+A related extensibility note (raised by @pohly in PR review): a scalar `string` return type forecloses carrying any metadata alongside the extracted value.
+A future revision could return a structured object (for example a CEL message/struct with fields such as `value`, qualifiers, or per-key options) so that the contract can grow without another API break.
+Alpha deliberately stays on `string` because every motivating use case is a single opaque identifier and a struct return adds CEL-side type plumbing and scheduler-side parsing that is not justified by current requirements; the option is preserved by treating the return type as a versioned part of the extractor contract rather than a free parameter.
+See [Future Enhancements](#future-enhancements) for the extension path.

 ### User Stories

 #### Story 1: RDMA Partition Key Alignment

 A user runs a distributed training job where every Pod must share the same RDMA Partition Key (PKey) to communicate.
 The NIC supports 16 VFs.
-The driver sets `sharingAffinity.parameterKeys: ["networking.example.com/pkey"]`.
+The driver publishes `sharingAffinity` on the slice with a CEL expression pulling the PKey out of its existing opaque config (e.g., `pkey: "object.ibPKey"`).
 The scheduler only co-allocates Pods whose claimed PKey matches the NIC's current lock (or selects an unlocked NIC and establishes the lock from the first claim).

 - Pod A (pkey-0x8001) is allocated to mlx5_0 → mlx5_0 is now locked to pkey-0x8001
 - Pod B (pkey-0x8001) arrives → matches affinity, is eligible to share mlx5_0